 I did not read the original version of this that was included in the Unconditional Surrender anthology so for me this version with the extended epilogue was the only one I’ve read.
 I’m so happy that this one had it because it really pulled the end of the story together and allowed us to read a little bit further into the relationship, especially on some of the big issues that weren’t addressed in the original portion of the story.
 I especially liked that the epilogue included Xander telling his family that he was gay as most of Annabeth Albert’s books have not addressed this situation.
 The characters usually have already come out to their family and have either been accepted or not accepted.
 I would have liked Xander’s situation with his father to have been resolved but only because it was so sad to see Xander hurt and I just wanted him to be happy.
 But in terms of the amount of time this book covers and a more realistic situation, the things going on between Xander and his father are probably more realistic and accurate.

-Character with arm amputation and prosthetic
+Hero with arm amputation and prosthetic

-Character with depression and suicidal thoughts
+Hero with depression and suicidal thoughts (heavily discussed)

 Army IT specialist Xander keeps his emotions wired as tight as his NETCOM gear, but when he’s seriously injured by an IED, his whole life unravels.
 Running out of options, Xander must accept help from his ex-friend-with-benefits, Mackey.
 However, Xander’s had feelings for Mackey for years, and close quarters only complicates his emotions.
 Further, Xander doesn’t know which is worse: combating his inner demons or dealing with Mackey’s guilty kindnesses.

 Mackey’s always kept his emotions close to his chest, but now he’s got a secret that could destroy his one chance with the man he cares far too much for.
 Both men will have to heal their wounded hearts to ensure a future together.